kelseyhightower/cloud-functions-min-instances-tutorial/README.md

 D      send-email  lhbh4r703djk  2021-07-14 17:17:29.661  Function execution started
 ```

+Notice the timestamps which help you track the functions end-to-end processing time.

 ## Create a Workflow

+In this section you will create a Cloud Workflow to automated the execution of the podcast transcription pipeline.

+> You can review the `workflow.yaml` file to see the details of the pipeline.

+Deploy the `transcribe` workflow:

 ```
 gcloud workflows deploy transcribe \
   --source workflow.yaml
 ```

+Execute the `transcribe` workflow:

 ```
 gcloud workflows run transcribe
 ```

+Review each of the function logs to see the end to end execution of the pipeline:

 ```
 gcloud functions logs read transcribe